jbeno/datawaza/docs/index.rst

 Datawaza documentation
 ====================================
-`datawaza` is a collection of tools for data exploration, visualization, data cleaning, pipeline creation, model iteration, and evaluation.
+Datawaza is a collection of tools for data exploration, visualization, data cleaning, pipeline creation, model iteration, and evaluation.
 It builds upon core libraries like pandas, matplotlib, seaborn, and scikit-learn.

-The functions in this library were originally created while pursuing a Professional Certificate in Machine Learning and Artificial Intelligence from U.C.
-Berkeley.

 Modules
 ...............